 1. Do all your training close to home

-2. Start at home, finish on vacation (Open Water Referral
+2. Start at home, finish on vacation (Open Water Diver Referral

 3. Learn to scuba dive away from home

 You can earn a scuba certification in as little as four days, but that can be a lot of pressure.
-Read more about each of the options above on our learn to dive page.
+Read more about each of the options listed above on our Learn To Dive page.

-From start to finish, it takes 4-7 days (on average) to earn a scuba certification.* You’ll spend some of that time studying on your own, but most of the time you’ll be working with an instructor.
+From start to finish, it takes four to seven days (on average) to earn a scuba certification.* You’ll spend some of that time studying on your own, but most of the time you’ll be working with an instructor.

-In post-class surveys, more than 95% of student divers say they would highly recommend their PADI Instructor, but if you have a lot of PADI Dive Shops to choose from, here are some tips on:
+In post-class surveys, more than 95% of student divers say they would highly recommend their PADI Instructor, but if you have a lot of PADI Dive Shops to choose from, here are some tips:

 In case you’re wondering, how much does a scuba certification cost?
 That’s a tough question to answer.
 All PADI Dive Centers and Resorts are independently owned and operated, so prices vary depending on location, class size and other factors.